timelapseplus/VIEW-documentation/source/includes/_troubleshooting.md

 If you send a report, let me know more details by sending a message here: <http://www.timelapseplus.com/contact/>

 <aside class="notice">NOTE: In order for log files to upload, the VIEW device must be setup for the remote app (paired with your account on app.view.tl).
-If you haven't already done this, please see <http://docs.view.tl/#remote-internet-method>.
+If you haven't already done this, please see <a href="#remote-internet-method">the remote app setup page</a>.
 Once it's paired, any queued logs will be uploaded automatically.</aside>

 ### Trouble with a particular camera
 First, try a different USB cable if possible -- Sony cameras seem to be especially picky.